 Waxing and maintenance

-Ski waxing involves applying a layer of special wax to the base of your skis.
-This wax improves glide by reducing friction between the snow and the surface of the ski.
-Waxing not only helps you gain speed, but also gives you better control, especially in varied snow conditions.
+Ski maintenance involves applying a layer of special wax to the base of the skis.
+This wax improves glide by reducing friction between the snow and the ski surface.
+Waxing not only increases speed, but also improves control, especially in varied snow conditions.
 Without proper waxing, the base of your skis can become dry and abrasive, leading to poor performance and even long-term damage.

 - Optimize glide: a well-waxed ski glides faster on the slopes.